 GEM351 - Soil Science and Geomechanic Principles

-This course introduces students the fields of soil science and geotechnical engineering.
+This course introduces students to the fields of soil science and geotechnical engineering.
 Several laboratory and field testing procedures will be covered to allow for soils classification under the applicable system.
-Field investigation procedures and supplemental theory will be covered for common project activities, such as earthwork inspections and environmental investigations.
+Field investigation procedures and supplemental theory will be covered for common project activities such as earthwork inspections and environmental investigations.

 CPP100 - Co-op Professional Theory

 Co-op education is meant to provide students with the opportunity to integrate academic learning with relevant work experience.
 It also provides the opportunity for studnets to learn more about themselves and their chosen field of study.

 The purpose of co-op education is to enable students to make a smooth transition from the academic setting to a work environment.